brianreinhold/Nordic-MPM-Health-Devices/README.md

 # **Optimized Measurement Transmission**

 This option is still in a testing phase.
+You may skip this section.
 It may or may not be adopted in the final MPM.
 It is also subject to change as more experimenting is done.

 If a PHD sends a sequence of several measurements, perhaps continuously, like streamed pulse oximeter data, we know that several fields in the measurement packet are the same and thus sent repeatedly.
 The size of the packet could be made considerably smaller if the static unchanging fields could be sent once and any new or updated measurement would contain only the changed fields.
 The IEEE 11073 20601 protocol works in this fashion.